Los Angeles Criminal Investigation Lawyer

 - Using a “good cop bad cop” routine

 If you are brought in for questioning by the police and you do not have a lawyer present, the best solution is to ask for your lawyer to be present and to remain silent.
-When you next have an opportunity to call a lawyer, contact Manshoory Law and explain your situation.
+When you next have an opportunity to call a criminal investigation attorney at Manshoory Law and explain your situation.
 We will be able to advise you on what to do next.

 For many crimes, you may never know until you’re arrested.
 But for many white-collar crimes where evidence is much more difficult to obtain, the police may reach out to you to ask questions.
 They may call you directly or visit you at your office.
 Remember, if they want to talk to you then they are seeking evidence for something!

-Los Angeles attorney can do more than just advise you on what to do during questioning.
+Los Angeles criminal investigation lawyer can do more than just advise you on what to do during questioning.
 Before charges are filed, a competent attorney will contact law enforcement for more information about the investigation and put pressure on them and on the prosecution to resolve the case in a favorable manner.
-The goal of your lawyer at this stage is to keep criminal charges from being filed against you.
+The goal of your investigation lawyer at this stage is to keep criminal charges from being filed against you.